restjohnson/restjohnson/README.md

 I build AI systems that sit at the intersection of research and real-world impact.
 My doctoral work focuses on multi-agent AI and evidence-grounded advising for computing students.

-My post-education goal is an industry ML or AI engineer role, where I can bring both research rigor and production-minded thinking to the table.
+My post-education goal is an industry Data Science, ML or AI engineer role, where I can bring both research rigor and production-minded thinking to the table.

 ---